 The location enjoys a particular literary connection.
 Franz Grillparzer, the famous Austrian writer and playwright, apparently lived in the building that preceded today’s house.

 Grillparzer (1791-1872) remains one of Austria’s greatest exponents of the written word.
-He crafted the eulogy at Beethoven’s funeral (and lived in the same house as the composer in 1808), and a large monument to Grillparzer sits at one end of the Volksgarten.
+He crafted the eulogy at Beethoven’s funeral and lived in the same house as the composer in 1808.
+A large monument to him sits at one end of the Volksgarten.

 (The Zur Flucht nach Ägypten on the left and Zum großen Jordan in the middle)

 Zum großen Jordan (No.2)

 The narrow house at Judenplatz 2 looks old and for good reason.
 Significant parts date back to the mid-16th century and earlier.
 The relief that dominates the front is perhaps 15th century and has Saint George above a scene of Jesus’s baptism.